viboes/std-make/doc/proposal/expected/expected_LWG_design_issues.md

 The proposed changes are expressed as edits to [N4617] the Working Draft - C++ Extensions for Library Fundamentals V3.

-The impact of allowing `unexpected<void>` ad `expected<T, void>` is quite viral at the wording level, as it has an impact on almost all the functions that have to work with `E`.
+The impact of allowing `unexpected<void>` and `expected<T, void>` is quite viral at the wording level, as it has an impact on almost all the functions that have to work with `E`.

-The impact of emplace functions is restricted to those functions and so is minor compared with the privious one.
+The impact of emplace functions is restricted to those functions and so is minor compared with the previous one.

-Next follows a first draft of the needed changes to have an idea of the impact.
+Next follows the interface changes to have an idea of the impact.
-To be completed after we decide the desired approach.
+Wording to be completed after we decide the desired approach.

 �.�.2 Header `<experimental/expected>` synopsis [*expected.synop*] {#expected.synop}